-Fennel is rich in vitamins and also contains minerals such as selenium, calcium, magnesium, iron, and manganese.
+Besides, the sweet fennel herb has many medicinal properties and uses.
+It is rich in vitamins and minerals such as selenium, calcium, magnesium, iron, and manganese.

 Why Feed Fennel To Your Guinea Pigs?

-Excess to newly introduced food can cause different health issues such as gastric upset and diarrhea.
+When first introducing fennel to your piggies, make sure to do it gradually.
+If you give them newly introduced food in excess, it can cause different health issues such as gastric upset and diarrhea.

-The following is not an exhaustive list but provides us with enough of an indication of the many advantages of giving fennels to your guinea pigs to eat.
+The following is not an exhaustive list but shows the many advantages of giving fennel to your pet guinea pigs.

 Healthy Bone Growth

-Lack of calcium can cause your guinea pigs to lose weight and develop bone abnormalities.
+Lack of calcium in young guinea pigs can cause your pet to lose weight and develop bone abnormalities.

 Helpful For Digestion

-Besides, together with other vitamins and minerals, the vitamin C in fennel boosts their immunity and keeps them away from diseases.
+So apart from preventing scurvy, vitamin C in fennel boosts your guinea pig’s immunity and keeps it away from diseases.